 Add a small electric motor to a bicycle to help you pedal and you get an amazing machine that is:

-Great at climbing hills, beating headwinds, hauling kids & loads and tackling long commutes (and keeping up with more athletic friends)
+Great at climbing hills, beating headwinds, tackling long commutes, hauling kids & loads.
+Keep up with your more athletic friends.

-Curious about how an e-bike would fit in your life?
-Read Stories & Blogs to learn from other riders experience.
+Curious about how an ebike would fit in your life?
+Read Bike Stories & Blogs to learn from other riders experience.

-RIDE & CARE: Already own an e-bike?
-Check the Owner's Guide to find out how to ride & take care of your e-bike and keep it safe from theft.
-If you live around San Francisco, check out the San Francisco Bay Area e-bike info for dealers, bikeshares, classes, where to ride, secure parking, transit & more.
+If you live around San Francisco, check out the San Francisco Bay Area ebike info for classes, where you can ride, secure parking, bikes on transit & more.

 Take a look also at the Incentive Programs If there is one in your area, see how you can help promote its use.
 If not, use these as models to design one for your city or state.

-FLEETS: Converting a government or corporate fleet to electric vehicles?
-Learn how cities and companies are using e-bike Fleets as a no-sweat way for employees to get to meetings and inspections, deliver packages, do maintenance and much more, with larger reductions in climate emissions per mile while saving big on capital and operating expenses.
+FLEETS & DELIVERY: Converting a government or corporate fleet to electric vehicles?
+Learn how cities and companies are using ebike Fleets as a no-sweat way for employees to get to meetings and inspections, deliver equipment, do maintenance and much more, with large reductions in climate emissions per mile, while saving big on capital and operating expenses.

-POLICY: Are you a planner, legislator, or advocate looking for better ways to reduce car usage and save the climate?
-Learn about why e-bike programs are effective and get ideas from the range of Policy Options & Program Designs being used to help people get out of their cars on to two (or three) electric assisted wheels
+POLICY/PROGRAMS: Are you a planner, legislator, business owner or advocate looking for better ways to reduce car usage and save the climate?
+Learn about why ebike programs are effective and get ideas from the range of Policy Options & Program Designs being used to help people get out of their cars on to two (or three) electric assisted wheels, including subsidies, lending libraries, secure bike parking and much more.

 29% of total US 2019 greenhouse gas emissions came directly from transportation and 40% of California's emissions - primarily from burning fossil fuel for our cars, trucks, ships, trains, and planes.
 USEPA, Sources of Greenhouse Gas Emissions, accessed 8/12/2021 and California Air Resources Board, California Greenhouse Gas 2000-2019 Emissions Trends and Indicators Report, July 28, 2021 Figure 4.
 2019 GHG Emissions by Scoping Plan Sector and Sub-Sector Category, accessed 8/12/2021 from Current California GHG Emission Inventory Data.